-Historically, the scholarship fund has produced an award in the amount of up to $1,500.
+Award size is based on endowment capacity with anticipation of an award of $4,000 presented annually.
 The recipient is chosen after a review of each applicant’s strengths.
 Criteria include demonstrated academic achievement, academic references, educational and life goals, leadership and other personal qualities, and a written essay.

 This donor-supported program provides awareness and expanded opportunity for persons with disabilities.
 You can help support this initiative or find out more about other RCPD programs and giving opportunities by visiting the Make a Gift page.

 The Anita Giampalmi Cystic Fibrosis Scholarship in Action

 Julia Ruggirello shared her experience with Cystic Fibrosis at the 2012 Awards & Appreciation Reception where she was honored with the Giampalmi Cystic Fibrosis scholarship